-Our Audit Committee reviewed and approved or ratified each of the following 2019 related party transactions:
+Our Audit Committee reviewed and approved or ratified each of the following 2020 related party transactions:

 Andrew H. Tisch, James S. Tisch and Jonathan M. Tisch, the members of our Office of the President, and members of their families have chartered our aircraft for personal travel from time to time.
 For the use of our owned aircraft, charters are done through an unaffiliated management company and the charterer pays us a fixed hourly rate plus a fuel surcharge which equals or exceeds our out-of-pocket operating costs.
-For the use of an aircraft in which we hold a fractional interest, the charterer pays us a rate that closely approximates our incremental cost.
-The total amount reimbursed or paid to us in 2019 in connection with this aircraft travel was \$1,123,598.
+The total amount reimbursed or paid to us in 2020 in connection with this aircraft travel was \$513,965.

-Beginning in April 2019, Daniel Tisch, brother of James S. Tisch and Andrew H. Tisch, has leased an apartment at the Loews Regency New York Hotel on a month-to-month basis.
-He paid the hotel an aggregate of \$568,012 for the lease in 2019.
+Daniel Tisch, brother of James S. Tisch and Andrew H. Tisch, leased an apartment at the Loews Regency New York Hotel on a month-to-month basis until the hotel was closed due to the COVID-19 pandemic in March 2020.
+He paid the hotel an aggregate of \$168,829 for the lease in 2020.

-Alexander Tisch, son of Andrew H. Tisch, is employed as a Vice President in Loews's Corporate Development Department and as Executive Vice President, Commercial & Business Development at Loews Hotels.
-Mr. Tisch, an at-will employee, earned compensation of \$1,160,483 in 2019 and participated in benefit programs available to salaried employees generally.
-In February 2019, he was granted 4,469 restricted stock units under our Incentive Compensation Plan.
+Alexander Tisch, son of Andrew H. Tisch, is employed as a Vice President in Loews's Corporate Development Department and as President of Loews Hotels.
+In response to the pandemic's impact on Loews Hotels team members, and to demonstrate his dedication to Loews, Alexander Tisch voluntarily agreed to forego 50% of his base salary from May 1 through December 31, 2020.
+Alexander Tisch, earned cash compensation (including bonus) of \$791,171 in 2020 and participated in benefit programs available to salaried employees generally.
+In February 2020, he was granted 6,597 restricted stock units under our Incentive Compensation Plan.

 Benjamin Tisch, son of James S. Tisch, is employed as a Vice President in Loews's Corporate Development Department.
-Mr. Tisch, an at-will employee, earned compensation of \$1,160,483 for 2019 and participated in benefit programs available to salaried employees generally.
-In February 2019, he was granted 4,469 restricted stock units under our Incentive Compensation Plan.
+In response to the pandemic's impact on Loews Hotels team members, and to demonstrate his dedication to Loews, Benjamin Tisch voluntarily agreed to forego 50% of his base salary from May 1 through December 31, 2020.
+Benjamin Tisch earned cash compensation (including bonus) of \$792,087 for 2020 and participated in benefit programs available to salaried employees generally.
+In February 2020, he was granted 6,597 restricted stock units under our Incentive Compensation Plan.